Skip to main content

 Summing sources

 In Treble you can sum multiple sources to calculate their combined impulse response and its derived acoustical parameters.
-The source summing process is initiated within the results view, after a simulation has been run, meaning you don't have to decide in advance what sources you want to sum before running a simulation.
+Sources can be summed with and without source delay.
+The source summing process is initiated within the results view, after a simulation has been run.
+Meaning you don't have to decide in advance what sources you want to sum before running a simulation.

 note